 It is very common for individuals to judge a product primarily on appearance rather than utility and function.
 The idea of buying a computer or a television simply because “it looks good” is prevalent when consumers have little time to devote to more suitable comparison factors such as technical specifications and performance.
 And marketers know that in today’s hectic world, each person sees his/her time as limited and invaluable.

 Companies spend millions of dollars on their marketing campaigns.
 They want you to think of their brand when you think of a specific color, and nothing else.
 For example, USB Memory Direct, a promotional flash drives company, gives their clients the option of choosing colors that represent their clients’ businesses.
-The goal is for a certain specific color, or a set of colors to be associated with a specific company.
+The goal is for a certain specific color, or a set of colors to be associated with a specific company and they may use these colors to generate company logo or other brand and marketing devices.

 Color has become a core piece of the marketing puzzle.
 It has a strong psychological impact on our everyday lives and is often the very first thing we notice.
 So the next time you see a billboard or a logo, think about how it affects you psychologically and emotionally.
 Chances are, the color used was a key marketing strategy implemented to elicit that exact emotional response.